You want to add reclaimed wood to your house but you’re not sure where to start. Before you tear down your neighbor’s barn, check these tips.

-Yes, but realize if your plans include staining or painting the wood, different wood take stain and paint different.
+Yes, but realize if your plans include staining or painting the wood, different wood takes stain and paint differently.
 Say you’ve nailed a collection of old wood on a wall.
 Then you paint the wood white.
 Then you notice the white paint on the redwood boards turning brown!

-Also according to the look, you’re going for mixing woods tend to look busy.
+Also according to the look, you’re going for mixing woods tends to look busy.

 Preserve the character of the wood.

 Embrace the knot holes and nail holes in the wood.
 If you are nailing boards to a wall, make sure markings and nicks show.
 That’s what you paid extra or working harder for the wood.